SD eResidential Facilities Healthcare Services Access Project

 - 757 encounters that consisted of providers seeking consults via phone or video calls without having the patient on camera

-- Inconsistent primary care providers for residents at facilities
+- Inconsistent primary care providers for facility residents

-- Distance of some sites from the eLTC Hub when it came to training and support services
+- Sites' distance barrier from the eLTC Hub for training and support services

 Anthony Erickson, Senior Services Executive Director